The town of Almoradi is located slightly inland on Spain’s Southern Costa Blanca.

 Luz de Almoradi

 Luz de Almoradi is a new development of luxury apartments located on the outskirts of the town of Almoradi.
 The apartments are built around beautiful gardens and large pool area.

-If you are visiting Almoradi to search for property for sale here is a local inmobiliaria (estate agent) who specialise in selling villas and apartments in this area.
+If you are visiting Almoradi to search for property for sale, here are some local inmobiliaria (estate agent) that specialise in selling villas and apartments in this area.

 Ask the Almoradi Property Expert…